TriForceX/MiyooCFW/Readme.md

 3 | April 23, 2019 | Micro USB port is flush with the shell
 3 | April 23, 2019 | Lightning symbol on battery LED
 3 | April 23, 2019 | Changed screen (Still IPS but different model)
+3 | April 23, 2019 | Bar code added at the rear top of the console

 # Resources